-- Offer a clear argument, not just a list of tips and tricks.
+- Offers a clear argument, not just a list of tips and tricks.

-- Have a voice.
-We want pieces that are bold, interesting, and human.
+- Has a voice.
+Be bold, interesting, and human.

 - Extensions to articles we’ve published, unless they add significant new value.

-Please e-mail us your article in one of the following formats:
+Email us your submission in one of the following formats: